-Join William Everhart for an in-depth discussion in this video Packaging size, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Packaging size, part of Illustrator: Package Design.

 …Another decision you're going to have to make deals with the…size and shape of the packaging you intend to design.…So, how do you come about this decision?…Well, how about we consider the product?…Fragile items are going to need larger packaging to help contain all of…the protective materials and/or internal structures, to help keep the item intact.…Another aspect to consider is the product size.…Smaller items tend to need a larger package type to avoid loss on the shelf.…